Gut and Diabetic Friendly Egusi Stew Recipe by Deborah

 This diabetic-friendly dish is called egusi stew in Ghana, West Africa.

-Egusi Stew Recipe:
+Egusi Stew Recipe

 Ingredients